swapnilbamble1438/swapnilbamble1438/README.md

 - [Voting Application](https://github.com/swapnilbamble1438/VotingApplication) - Javascript (This Javascript version is just made for presentation for Springboot and Java J2EE version of the Voting Application)

-- 👨‍💻 All of my work is available at [My Repositories](https://github.com/swapnilbamble1438?tab=repositories)
+- 👨‍💻 All of my work are available at [My Repositories](https://github.com/swapnilbamble1438?tab=repositories)

 - 📫 How to reach me **swapnilbamble4@gmail.com**